Philosophy is the first, oldest, and largest discipline, leading to the founding of

 and critical thinking are sub-fields of philosophy, which explains why philosophy

-undergrads compete with physics undergrads for the highest average scores on the LSAT
+undergrads have the highest average scores on the LSAT and often the GRE too.

 Philosophy concerns itself with the broadest and most general of questions.